Varghese & Kargaonkar

 From India, Thiruvananthapuram

-I am waiting for someone to get me the full copy if the decision and then I will share it here so we can analyse it together and figure out how it affects CLRA.
+I am waiting for someone to provide me with the full copy of the decision, and then I will share it here so we can analyze it together and figure out how it affects CLRA.

 From India, Mumbai

-Trimurti Group offer Contract Labour Act Compliances Consultancy Services.
+Trimurti Group offers Contract Labour Act compliance consultancy services.

-Contract Labour Compliances for Employer (Company) & Contractor
+Contract Labour Compliance for Employers (Companies) & Contractors:

-1. Obtaining Registration of Principal Employer Establishment under Contract Labour Act (Form -1)
+1. Obtaining Registration of Principal Employer Establishment under the Contract Labour Act (Form-1)

-2. Obtaining Labour Licence of Contractors from Labour Commissioner (From-6)
+2. Obtaining Labour License for Contractors from the Labour Commissioner (Form-6)

-4. Obtaining Duplicated Copy of Certificate of registration/Labour Licence
+4. Obtaining Duplicated Copy of Certificate of Registration/Labour License

-5. Renewal of labour Licence from time to time from Labour Commissioner
+5. Renewal of Labour License from time to time from the Labour Commissioner

-6. Preparation & Maintain of Various registers as provided under the Contract Labour act, Register of Contractors, Register of Workmen Employed by Contractors, Register of Wages, Register of Overtime, Register of Fine, Register of Deductions, Register of Advance,
+6. Preparation & Maintenance of Various registers as provided under the Contract Labour Act, including Register of Contractors, Register of Workmen Employed by Contractors, Register of Wages, Register of Overtime, Register of Fine, Register of Deductions, and Register of Advance.

-7. To Provide Assistance in Preparation & maintain to various Record Like Wage slip, Muster Roll as per Contract Act
+7. Providing Assistance in Preparation & Maintenance of various Records like Wage slips, Muster Rolls as per the Contract Act

 Trimurti Group & Project Support Consultants